Bachelor’s Degrees in Petroleum Engineering

 Education Levels of Petroleum Engineering Majors

-During the 2020-2021 academic year, 831 students earned their bachelor's degree in petroleum engineering.
+During the most recent year for which data is available, 627 people earned their bachelor's degree in petroleum engineering.
 This makes it the 174th most popular bachelor's degree program in the country.

 The following table shows the number of diplomas awarded in petroleum engineering at each degree level.